quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 > **RFC Editor's Note:**  Please remove this section prior to
 > publication of a final version of this document.

-## since draft-ietf-quic-load-balancers-04
-- Deleted the Obfuscated CID algorithm

 ## since-draft-ietf-quic-load-balancers-03
 - Improved Config Rotation text
 - Added stream cipher test vectors
+- Deleted the Obfuscated CID algorithm

 ## since-draft-ietf-quic-load-balancers-02
 - Replaced stream cipher algorithm with three-pass version